vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 ## Introduction of Assistant APIs, Agents/GPTs and the GPT Store

 **Assistant API** allows developers to incorporate specialized assistant functions into their applications, such as a Code Interpreter capable of coding and file generation within a sandbox environment.
+Check out their [documentation](https://platform.openai.com/docs/assistants/how-it-works) for more info.

 ### Mainstream Agents